neuroforgede/docker-swarm-proxy/README.md

 chmod +x ~/.docker/cli-plugins/docker-swarmproxy
 ```

-Or copy from a local copy:
+Or copy from a local copy of this repo:

 ```bash
 cp docker_swarm_proxy.py ~/.docker/cli-plugins/docker-swarmproxy